 II.
 Choose one (0 to 6 credits)**:

 III.
 Electives (12 to 18 credits)

 CE 52500 Geometric Design***

 CE 54100 Highway and Airport Construction***

 CE G3100 For-Hire Transportation

 CE G4900 Transportation Network Analysis

-All Graduate students in transportation are expected to have knowledge in computer usage and programming, probability and statistics, calculus, and economics.
-Those who have not had at least one course in each of these topics must take an equivalent course for no graduate credit.
+* All Graduate students in transportation are expected to have knowledge in computer programming, probability and statistics, and calculus.
+Those who have not had at least one course in each of these topics but who otherwise meet the requirement for admission will be required to take an equivalent course for no graduate credit.